 Why is Telerehabilitation Important?

 One of the most advantageous aspects of e-rehabilitation is that it can deliver therapy to individuals that might otherwise be unable to visit a traditional in-person clinic.
-Many patients suffering from disabilities, severe mental health disorders, or other impairments can benefit greatly from e-rehabilitation offered by telerehabilitation companies as they don't have to go through the rigorous or potentially dangerous act of physically traveling to the therapy facility.
-In less severe cases, some patients might simply opt for e-rehabilitation because it is far more convenient and cheaper than driving in heavy traffic to reach an on-site location.
+Many patients suffering from disabilities, severe mental health disorders, or other impairments can benefit greatly from e-rehabilitation, as they can skip the rigorous or potentially dangerous travel to the therapy facility.
+In less severe cases, some patients might simply opt for e-rehabilitation because it’s more convenient and cheaper than driving in heavy traffic to reach the facility.

 What Specific Types of Therapy Does e-Rehabilitation Offer?

 e-Rehabilitation and telerehabilitation occupational therapy services are offered by nearly every category of therapy available.
-Fields of therapy where e-rehabilitation is particularly popular include speech-language pathology, physical therapy, neuropsychology, audiology, and occupational therapy.
-In situations where certain equipment or devices need to be present in order to conduct an effective therapy session, this equipment is typically delivered to the patient and set up in their home by trained professionals.
-This is especially the case with e-rehabilitation services offered for physical therapy, as equipment or certain devices are often needed.
+Fields where e-rehabilitation is particularly popular include speech-language pathology, physical therapy, neuropsychology, audiology, and occupational therapy.

 An Increasingly Thriving Service Industry